I Want You Back: Live performances

 The Jackson 5 performed "I Want You Back" during all of their world tours, either as a full song or as a part of the Jackson 5 Medley in concerts (which also included "ABC" and "Mama's Pearl", later on switched with "The Love You Save" in 1973).
 During their second-ever television appearance (in an episode of The Hollywood Palace hosted by Diana Ross & the Supremes), the Jackson 5 performed "I Want You Back" along with Sly & the Family Stone's "Sing a Simple Song", The Delfonics' "Can You Remember", and James Brown's "There Was a Time".
 They also performed the song on American Bandstand and The Andy Williams Show.

-Michael Jackson performed the song as part of the "Jackson 5 Medley" (which also included the songs "The Love You Save" and "I'll Be There") during all of his world tours - the Bad World Tour, the Dangerous World Tour and the HIStory World Tour.
+Michael Jackson performed the song as part of the "Jackson 5 Medley" (which also included the songs "The Love You Save" and "I'll Be There") during all of his world tours: Bad, the Dangerous World Tour and the HIStory World Tour.
 The song was performed live at the Michael Jackson: 30th Anniversary Special in 2001, in which Jackson reunited with his brothers on stage for the first time since 1984.
 The song was to be performed at Jackson's This Is It comeback concerts in London, which were cancelled due to his death.

 Reception and legacy

 The song has sold six million copies worldwide.
 In 1999, "I Want You Back" was also inducted into the Grammy Hall of Fame.

 "I Want You Back" ranks number 104 on Rolling Stones list of the '500 Greatest Songs of All Time'.
 It also ranks ninth on Rolling Stone's list of the '100 Greatest Pop Songs since 1963'.
 In 2020, it was ranked number 2 on Rolling Stone's list of 'The 100 Greatest Debut Singles of All Time'.

+In 1995, two Rappin' 4-Tay songs—"Problems" and "A Message for Your Mind"—were featured on the Dangerous Minds soundtrack.
+"A Message For Your Mind" sampled "I Want You Back" by The Jackson 5.

 In 2006, Pitchfork named it the second best song of the 1960s, adding that the chorus contains "possibly the best chord progression in pop music history".
 A June 2009 article by The Daily Telegraph called it "arguably the greatest pop record of all time".
 Digital Spy called the song "one of the most enduring pop singles of the sixties".

-According to Acclaimed Music, it is the 45th most celebrated song in popular music history, and the 2nd best song of 1969.

-The single has been awarded 2× Platinum certification in 2021, by the British Phonographic Industry Association.
+The single has been awarded 3× Platinum certification in 2021, by the British Phonographic Industry Association.

 "I Want You Back" has long been considered one of the most sampled songs in all of hip hop music.
-The song has been sampled over 60 times since its release by artists including Jay-Z and The Notorious B.I.G.
+The song has been sampled over 90 times since its release by artists including Jay-Z and The Notorious B.I.G.

-The song was included in the soundtrack for the 2014 film Guardians of the Galaxy.